peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 <b>Return Value:</b>

  `true`  if this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63; otherwise,  `false` .

+<a id="CanTruncatedIntFitInUInt64"></a>
+### CanTruncatedIntFitInUInt64

+    public bool CanTruncatedIntFitInUInt64();

+Returns whether this object's value, converted to an integer by discarding its fractional part, would be 0 or greater, and less than 2^64.

+<b>Return Value:</b>

+ `true`  if this object's value, converted to an integer by discarding its fractional part, would be 0 or greater, and less than 2^64; otherwise,  `false` .

 <a id="CompareTo_int"></a>
 ### CompareTo